aaboyd/aaboyd.github.com/_posts/2014-03-02-nancyfx-ef-crud.md

 Let's extract an interface from our DbContext with some methods we will need.

-{% highlight csharp %}
+{% highlight csharp %}public interface IMyContext
-public interface IMyContext
 {
   IDbSet<Dinner> Dinners { get; set; }